bdelgo/Enron_Fraud_Detection/README.md

 Algorithms & Modeling
 =====================

-Since the Enron Fraud Detection is a classification problem (not a regression), I started with two classification algorithms:
+I started with two classification algorithms:
 Decision-Tree, and Naïve-Bayes.
 Then for each algorithm, and for every combination of sub-features, I calculated the evaluation metrics.
 In Table-5 and Table-6, you can see some of the results for each algorithm